KWB-R/fakin/content/tool/gitlab/index.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["programming", "reproducibility", "version control", "collaboration", "publication", "repository", "web-hosting", "backup"]
+tags = ["programming", "reproducibility", "version control", "collaboration", "publication", "repository", "web hosting", "backup"]

 # Project summary to display on homepage.
 summary = "Collaborative Code Repository.
 Backup for Our [Github](tool/github/) Code Repository"